-How to Fill Out a W-4 Form for a New Job
+How to Fill out a W-4 Form for a New Job

 If you have landed your first job or are starting a new job you will need to fill out a W-4 form so that your employer can determine how much tax to withhold from your paycheck.
 The Personal Allowances Worksheet accompanying your W-4 form will be a valuable tool to help you determine the number of allowances you should note on the actual form.

-What a W-4 Form is For
+The Purpose of a W-4 Form

 The W-4 Form is completed by an employee so the employer can withhold the correct amount of federal income tax from your pay.